-Despite this, there’s also research that microdosing could be potentially safe.
-With smaller doses, the shrooms were able to relieve cluster headaches while having minor psychoactive effects.
-With that said, researchers have advised in general that wider clinical researchers are needed to understand the side effects and therapeutic use.
+Despite this, there's evidence that microdosing mushrooms could be safer.
+In smaller doses, shrooms are noted to relieve cluster headaches while having minor psychoactive effects.

-It is pretty unlikely to physically overdose on one of the many known strains and species of shrooms with psilocybin.
-However, there are some stronger adverse effects, including a psychological overdose.
+It is unlikely to overdose on one of the many known strains and species of shrooms with psilocybin.
+However, there could be strong adverse effects, including a psychological overdose.

-The most intense symptoms of these are psychosis, extreme paranoia, and intense panic attacks.
-However, according to the DEA’s Drug of Abuse Resource Guide, you would need to consume it in larger quantities for an actual overdose.
+The most common symptoms of this are psychosis, extreme paranoia, and intense panic attacks.
+However, according to the DEA’s Drug of Abuse Resource Guide, you would need to consume fairly large quantities of mushrooms to actually overdose.

-One survey from 2017 noted that from the 12,000 users who used mushrooms, specifically Psilocybin shrooms, only 0.2% actually reported needing medical treatment.
-For instance, this rate is 5 times lower than other drugs, such as LSB or cocaine.
+A 2017 survey noted that of the 12,000 users who used mushrooms, specifically psilocybin mushrooms, only 0.2% needed medical treatment.
+This rate is 5 times lower than for drugs like LSB or cocaine.

-While there’s a need for more research, users have reported that a typical overdose lasts anywhere between 6 and 8 hours.
-Some of the psychological effects can take a few days to dissipate as well.
+Generally, users report that a typical overdose can last anywhere between 6 and 8 hours.
+Some of the psychological effects can take a few days to dissipate, though.

 Mushroom Tea Dosage

 Okay, here’s something important that will need a balance.
 If you are just starting in the psilocybin world, we recommend a dose lower than a gram.
-A regular dose of dry shrooms varies between 1g and 2.5g, so we advise this dose for a regular experience.
+A regular dose of dry shrooms varies between 1g and 2.5g, so we recommend this dose for a standard experience.

 Now that you know about shrooms, let’s get into the recipe!
-Of course, there are several ways of doing this but we have the easiest way to get some in a pinch.
+There are several ways of doing this but here's the easiest way to make mushroom tea.

-First, weigh your mushrooms.
-As we stated above, we recommend starting with a lower dose a slowly building it up as you see fit.
-Once you’ve set your tolerance, you’ll know when to increase the dose.
+Step 1: Weigh your mushrooms.
+We recommend starting with a lower dose and slowly building it up as you see fit.
+Once you’ve established your tolerance, you’ll know when to increase the dose.

-Thirdly, add your extras.
-To the fine powder, you can add some of the extras we mentioned at the beginning like honey, ginger, or even a full bag of tea.
-You can then add the hot water over the mushrooms and extras, and let everything sit for 10 through 15 minutes.
+Step 3: Add your extras.
+To the fine powder, add any 'extras' like honey, ginger, or even a full bag of tea.
+You can then pour hot water over the mushrooms and extras, and let the mixture sit for 10-15 minutes.

-Once you’ve got this basic tea recipe, you can go as creative as you want.
-Citrus and honey can make a delightful infusion while adding some chai and milk can turn your regular afternoon Chai Latte into something magical (quite literally).
-So don’t be afraid to change up your routine and try this recipe out.
+Step 4: Sift the tea: With a fine mesh strainer, and you are done!
+You can add your favorite sweeteners, but our top choice is honey or some monk fruit for the earthy notes.
+Once you’ve got this basic tea recipe, you can be as creative as you want.
+Citrus and honey make a delightful infusion 100%.
+You could also add chai and milk to turn your regular afternoon Chai Latte into something magical (quite literally).